madetech/handbook/benefits/taking_holiday.md

 * We'll consult with our clients as early as possible to understand what level of cover they will need.
 * Time off requests submitted for this period are typically reviewed and confirmed by mid October.

-We've put together an [FAQ document](https://docs.google.com/document/d/1vaAFMbznH-sGMgstjmFXrA9dIxio-vr53C7JHs7Inao/edit#) which you can view with your Made Tech account.